Manfred von Ardenne

+After World War II, von Ardenne was held in Soviet custody and was one of many of the German nuclear physicists in the Soviet program of nuclear weapons, and later honored with the Stalin Prize.

-Von Ardenne is seen as one of the main inventors of the television.
+Upon his return to the then East Germany, he started another private engineering firm, Forschungsinstitut Manfred von Ardenne.
+Ardenne is seen as one of the main inventors of the television.

 Career

 Early years

-The stormy life of von Ardenne's grandmother, Elisabeth von Ardenne (1853–1952), is said to have been be the inspiration for Effi Briest by Theodor Fontane, one of the most famous German realist novels.
+The stormy life of von Ardenne's grandmother, Elisabeth von Ardenne (1853–1952), is said to have been the inspiration for Effi Briest by Theodor Fontane, one of the most famous German realist novels.

 Born in 1907 in Hamburg to a wealthy aristocratic family, Ardenne was the oldest of five children.
 In 1913, Ardenne's father, assigned to the Kriegsministerium, moved to Berlin.
 From Ardenne's earliest youth, he was intrigued by any form of technology, and this was fostered by his parents.
 Ardenne's early education was at home through private teachers.
 In Berlin, from 1919, Ardenne attended the Realgymnasium, where he pursued his interests in physics and technology.
 In a school competition, he submitted models of a camera and an alarm system, for which he was awarded first place.

 In 1923, at the age of 15, he received his first patent for an electronic tube with multiple (three) systems in a single tube for applications in wireless telegraphy.
 At this time, Ardenne prematurely left the Gymnasium to pursue the development of radio engineering with the entrepreneur Siegmund Loewe, who became his mentor.
 Loewe built the inexpensive Loewe-Ortsempfänger OE333 with Ardenne's multiple system electronic tube.
 In 1925, from patent sales and publication income, Ardenne substantially improved the broadband amplifier (resistance-coupled amplifier), which was fundamental to the development of television and radar.

 Without an Abitur, because he did not graduate from the Gymnasium, Ardenne entered university-level study of physics, chemistry, and mathematics.
 After four semesters, he left his formal studies, due to the inflexibility of the university system, and educated himself; he became an autodidact and devoted himself to applied physics research.